-- Cost cover budgeted accommodation, Sikkim's (Lachung) permit fees and transport.
+- Cost cover budget accommodation, Sikkim's (Lachung) permit fees and transport.

-- Not covered are airfares 1) KL-Kolkata-KL, 2) One Way Kolkata-Bagdogra & 3) ONE way Paro-Kalkota flight estimated Rm2k-2.5k for all sector), India Visa fees Rm190, Bhutan Visa fees USD40, Bhutan Tourism Development Fees USD10, airport taxes (international & domestic), entrances ticket (approximately Rm100) and meals(Sikkim) except Bhutan (FULL BOARD).
+- Not covered are airfares 1) KL-Kolkata-KL, 2) One Way Kolkata-Bagdogra & 3) One way Paro-Kalkota flight estimated Rm2k-2.5k for all sectors, India Visa fees Rm190, Bhutan Visa fees USD40, Bhutan Tourism Development Fees USD10, airport taxes (international & domestic), entrances ticket (approximately Rm100) and meals(Sikkim) except Bhutan (FULL BOARD).
 Allocate about Rm250-300 for 8 days meals.